willayy/SNNPy/README.md

 The training algorithm in Beta 1.0.0 uses brute force numerical derivatives to optimize weights and biases.
 Release Beta 2.0.0 and onwards use backpropogation as a means to opitimize weights and biases.

-This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand and features no parallism or vectorization operations.
-Code readability also takes heavy precedence over algorithm optimization.
+This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand and features no support for parallelism or hardware acceleration.
+Code readability also takes heavy precedence over algorithm optimization (where there is a distinct choice).

 #### Dependencies